Fantic Motor

-Fantic Motor is an Italian manufacturer of motorcycles.
+Fantic Motor is an Italian motorcycle manufacturer founded in 1968 by Mario Agrati and Henry Keppel-Hesselink.

 History

-Fantic Motor began in 1968, manufacturing and exporting enduro motorcycles, mini-bikes and go-karts.
-Today they continue in the same genre, though the names have changed to dual-sport and motard (supermoto), and they have returned to the US market in 2016, as Fantic USA Inc. Fantic launched in 2015 also new models of electric bikes, the Fat Bike. and has now a complete line of eMTB and commuter electric bikes.
+Fantic Motor began in 1968 by manufacturing and exporting enduro motorcycles, mini-bikes and go-karts.
+Today they continue in the same genre, with the descriptions changed to the modern categories of dual-sport and motard.
+In 2016 they returned to the US market as Fantic USA Inc.

+In 2015 Fantic launched new models of electric bikes, called the Fat Bike. and has now a complete line of eMTB and commuter electric bikes.

-Fantic began exporting to the United Kingdom in 1972, as part of a wave of manufacturers who took advantage of "sixteener laws," legislation that forbade sixteen-year-old motorcyclists from riding motorcycles up to 250 cc, as they had been used to.
-As a result, European and Japananese manufacturers exported their sporty and lightweight below-50cc engines, which had been common in Europe, to England also.
+Fantic began exporting to the United Kingdom in 1972, as part of a wave of manufacturers who took advantage of "sixteener laws", legislation that forbade sixteen-year-old motorcyclists from riding motorcycles up to 250 cc, as they had been used to.
+As a result, European and Japanese manufacturers exported their sporty and lightweight below-50cc engines, which had been common in Europe, to England also.
 Fantic produced a "sensational chopper moped" and a TI ("Tourismo Internazionale)," both of which became very popular quickly, with the reputation of being some of the fastest mopeds on the market, going as fast as 70 mph.

 From the 1970s until the early 1980s, Fantic produced a series of 50cc mopeds called Fantic Motor Lei.

 The Fantic Motor motorcycles were first imported into the U.K. in 1972 by Barron Eurotrade Ltd whose headquarters were based at 51 High Street Hornchurch, Essex.
 The idea of forming the company and importing the Fantic came about because one of the founders saw the 50cc 'Chopper' model publicised in an American motorcycle magazine that his brother in law sent him from the States.